nathanrw/guilib/README.md

 Need to take care that there's not too much work being created for the application.
 As I said with nuklear, it's quite pleasant in that regard.

+### Another approach

+What if I use SWIG? i.e. move away from header-only, write the C++ implementation I was planning on writing anyway and use THAT as the interface through use of SWIG to generate the wrapping?

 ## Building the example program

 ```